PressCrew/buddypress-links/src/readme.txt

 * Assign links to a category
 * Control the visibility of their links (public, friends only, and hidden)
 * Upload an image "avatar" to show with a link
-* Auto embed rich media from URLs (YouTube, Flickr, and metacafe are supported)
+* Auto embed rich media from URLs (YouTube, Flickr, etc...)
-* Automatic thumbnail picker available as of 0.2.1
+* Automatic thumbnail picker
 * Vote on other member's links
 * Comment on other member's links
 * @mentions support